tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-synonym-map.md

      USA, United States, United States of America
      ```

      The rule expands the search to all equivalent terms or phrases.
-For example, a search document that contains `USA` will match on queries that contain the terms or phrases `USA`, `"United States"`, or `"United States of America"`.
+For example, a search document that contains `USA` will match on queries that contain the term `USA` or the phrases `"United States"`, or `"United States of America"`.

   1. Explicit mapping is denoted by an arrow "=>".
 When specified, a term sequence of a search query that matches the left-hand side of "=>" will be replaced with the alternatives on the right-hand side.